diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

 - balance problems more, i.e. no more $2^2$

+- L'Hopital Rule for Limits

+- bigger polynomial multiplication

+- add some calculus stuff to the function class like derivatives and integrals

 ~~- fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations~~

 ~~- simplify should be able to return things as a whole number~~